Frenzoid/Frenzoid/README.md

 ### Here is a little about me.
 Im a Uni student, coursing a degree in Computer Engineering.

-I enjoy spending my freetime playing videogames && ( learning || testing ) different technologies :D
+I enjoy spending my free time playing video games && also ( learning || testing ) different technologies :D. Im currently learning about blockchain, more specifically Ethereum's blockchain ^v^ with Solidity.

 This is my github repo, and you will find personal stuff and uni related projects.
 - ![](https://komarev.com/ghpvc/?username=Frenzoid&color=684dac )